oleksii-shepel/actionstack-forms/projects/ngync/src/README.md

 </p>
 <p align="justify">
-<b>ngync</b> is a lightweight javascript library that helps to integrate Angular forms into NgRx store easily.
-You can forget the nightmare of doing it on your own.
-And all your knowledge of mastering Angular forms is also applicable in a proposed solution.
-Binding forms with the store with almost no efforts, isn't that delightful?
-No need of dispatching actions and writing reducers, no need of creating selectors in usual scenarios.
-Without further ado, all of this is already done by ngync.
+<b>ngync</b> is a lightweight JavaScript library designed to facilitate the integration of Angular forms with the NgRx store.
+It aims to simplify the developing process by taking care of keeping states in sync what can be challenging when done manually.
+One of the key benefits of using ngync is that it enables form binding with the store effortlessly.
+This means that you don't have to go through the usual hassle of dispatching actions, writing reducers, or creating selectors.
+The library takes care of these tasks for you, eliminating the need for additional code and reducing the effort required.
+The library allows you to leverage your existing knowledge of working with Angular forms, no additional knowledge required.
 </p>
 <p align="justify">
 <a href="https://ngrx.io/">NgRx</a> is a state management library tailor-made for Angular applications, granting you the extraordinary ability to fashion software.
 Inspired by the renowned Redux, NgRx harnesses the power of a single source of truth, empowering you to disentangle concerns and navigate through debugging with unparalleled ease.
 Prepare to unlock a world of enhanced application development possibilities with NgRx at your side!